 |The ESS drive has already implemented online viewing of staff payslips and IRP5 certificates.

 The current focus is on automating leave processes.
-This functionality will be piloted in several UCT departments in early 2018.
+This functionality is being piloted in several UCT departments at present.
 After this, it will be phased in to all other departments and faculties on campus.

 |Learning Management System

 (due end 2018)